25 Things You Didn’t Know About Studying In Italy

 Spread the love

-Italy prides itself as one of the most ancient civilizations in the world.
+Italy prides itself on being one of the most ancient civilizations in the world.
 The southern European country attracts millions of tourists each year who seek to explore the country’s rich and ancient history.
-International students have been flocking to Italy too for quite a while now.
-The country’s oldest university, The University of Bologna welcomed students as far back as 1088 AD.
+International students have been flocking to Italy for quite a while now.
+The country’s oldest university, the University of Bologna, welcomed students as far back as 1088 AD.
 If you are considering applying to study in Italy, there are things you need to know about studying in the country.

 So today, we share with you the 25 things you probably did not know about studying in Italy.
 This is brought to you by After School Africa, best scholarship & opportunities site for Africans.
 If you are new here, also consider subscribing to AfterschoolAfrica Youtube to continue exploring opportunities.